 Our friendly solicitors adopt a proactive, constructive and conciliatory approach to separation, which helps to reduce much of the stress that can arise when relationships break down.

 When you first come to us, we will explain all of the options available to you when you decide to part.
 While many couples believe that the only way to divorce is through the courts, for example, we’ll be able to draw your attention to the various alternative dispute resolution options you could also take, such as mediation, collaborative law and arbitration.

-While the Divorce, Dissolution and Separation Bill is soon to introduce no-fault divorce into law, current rules mean that couples must have grounds for divorce, on which we will be able to advise you.
+The Divorce, Dissolution and Separation Bill has introduced no-fault divorce.
+Couples no longer have to give reasons too get divorced.
+This fundamental change aims to reduce conflict.
 For some people (perhaps for moral or religious reasons), divorce may not be the best option, in which case a Separation Agreement (Deed of Separation) or a Judicial Separation might be preferable; we can help you with this.
 We can also advise you if you believe you have grounds for an annulment.